 Al Maktoum Timings and Tickets

-The house of Sheikh Saeed al Maktoum remains open from Saturday to Thursday at the timings of 8 am to 8.30 pm.
+The house of Sheikh Saeed al Maktoum remains open from Saturday to Thursday from 8 am to 8.30 pm.
 However, it remains open on Friday between 3 pm to 9.30 pm for the visitors.
-In case of ticket prices, they are 3 AEDs for the old people or adults, while for the children, it costs for the 1 AED who are below the age of 6 years.
+In the case of ticket prices, they are 3 AEDs for the older people or adults, while for the children, it costs for the 1 AED who are below the age of 6 years.
 The house is already closed for restoration when this guide is finished.
 However, the early reopening date for 2019 was announced soon.
 Sheik Saeed Al Maktoum House and Museum are open from Saturday to Thursday from 08:00 to 08:30 and Friday from 15:00 to 20:30.
-As a consequence of the COVID-19 epidemic, please note that the museum is temporarily closed.
+Due to the COVID-19 epidemic, please note that the museum is temporarily closed.

 The historic house sits on the Bur Dubai side of the Dubai Creek in the Shindagha historic district.
 The entrance fee is AED 15 for the adults and AED 5 for the students at the Saeed Al Maktoum House.
-Children below 5 and dedicated persons charge no entrance fee.
-For any questions or information on the official number of their touch +971-4-515-5336, you should meet the administration.
-Culture lovers would be able to visit and hear more about their lives and the royal family.
-In the meantime, other historic sites such as the Ancient District of Al Fahidi and the School of Ahamdiya in Dubai are worth a visit.
+Children below five and dedicated persons charge no entrance fee.
+It would be best to meet the administration for any questions or information on the official number of their touch +971-4-515-5336.
+Culture lovers would visit and hear more about their lives and the royal family.
+In the meantime, other historical sites such as the Ancient District of Al Fahidi and the School of Ahamdiya in Dubai are worth a visit.